 To setup a cycle and define its parameters, go to Site > Setting > Site's Cycle Definitions.

-Balance Closing Frequency: this is where you set the type of cycle that will be assigned to the site (Annual, Monthly, Semi-monthly, Bi-weekly or weekly cycles)
+Balance Closing Frequency: The Admin can set the type of cycle to be assigned to the site (Annual, Monthly, Semi-monthly, Bi-weekly or Weekly cycles)

 Annual Cycle Parameters

 Activity Period: this will define the annual cycle tracking from/to from the 1st day of a given month.
 Example, in Finland holiday cycle starts from April and ends on the following end of March.
 So in this scenario, set the Activity Period to Apr - Mar

 Another option to set the Activity Period (found at the bottom of the drop down menu) is by the employees' anniversary date.
 By selecting "Starts every employee anniversary", each cycle will start on the employees's anniversary and end on the following year anniversary.
 For example, an employee's hire date is 10/28/2016.
 This means that each cycle will start on 10/28 and end on the following year on 10/27.